Why does scale practice feel like such a chore?

 Rotate through different keys each day.
 Within a few weeks, you will have covered all twelve major and minor scales, and each one will feel like familiar territory rather than a foreign landscape.

-That is the real point of scales: not to prove you can play them, but to internalize the raw materials of music so deeply that they become second nature.
 When that happens, your playing in every other context gets better, and you barely notice it happening.

 PRACTICE WHAT YOU LEARNED